Adalab/modulo-2-evaluacion-final-claudiarelat/README.md

 🎨 **Aesthetic**

-The store is styled with a dark blue theme for a sleek and calming look.
+The store features a dark mode design accented with electric blue highlights, creating a modern vibe with high contrast for visual clarity.
+This slightly neon-inspired palette gives the interface an eye-catching, tech-forward look while maintaining elegance and readability.
 Fonts used include:

 * Quicksand for modern, clean body text

 * Playfair Display for elegant headings

-📂 **Project Structure**

-project/
-│
-├── index.html
-├── CSS/
-│   └── main.css
-└── JS/
-    └── main.js

 🚀 **How It Works**